Stephen Lisburger, PhD, PI

 Our Research Approach

 Our goal is to discover general principles of the organization and operation of neural systems.
-Our approach is to study the eye movements of rhesus monkeys so that we can take advantage of the ease of controlling, measuring, and quantifying eye movement behavior while we monitor the activity of one or more neurons in the circuit that generates the movements.
-We study smooth pursuit eye movements because they comprise a motor system with the same cortical and sub-cortical architecture as other sensory-motor systems.
+For many years, we studied the eye movements of rhesus monkeys to take advantage of the ease of controlling, measuring, and quantifying eye movement behavior while we monitor the activity of one or more neurons in the circuit that generates the movements.
+Smooth pursuit eye movements comprise a motor system with the same cortical and sub-cortical architecture as other sensory-motor systems.
 Thus, we can learn how the brain transforms sensory inputs into coordinated movements, through analysis of how it moves the eyes.

 The basic circuit for pursuit is known.
 Sensory inputs arise from the middle temporal visual area (MT).
 The “motor cortex” for pursuit is the smooth eye movement region of the frontal eye fields (FEFsem).
 Other well studied areas include the floccular complex of the cerebellum, the pontine nuclei that connect cortex to cerebellum, and the final brainstem motor circuits.

-Current efforts include expanding our knowledge of the physiology of the pursuit circuit through new recordings with multi-contact probes in the basal ganglia, cerebellum, and cerebral cortex.
-We also are embarking on a large-scale computer simulation that will use a biologically-motivated circuit model and operate dynamically on a millisecond time scale.
+The next step is creation of a large-scale computer simulation that will use a biologically-motivated circuit model and operate dynamically on a millisecond time scale.
 We will determine the local and long-range neural computations that allow model neurons to mimic the first- and second-order statistics of the responses of real neurons.

 Publications